locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/copy_constructors.md

 let y = x.clone();
 ```

-Now that Person derives Clone, we can do the same for PersonList because all its member types implement that trait - a Person can be cloned, a Vec can be cloned, and a Box can be cloned:
+Now that Person derives `Clone`, we can do the same for PersonList because all its member types implement that trait - a Person can be cloned, a Vec can be cloned, and a Box can be cloned:

 ```rust
 #[derive(Clone)]